-Shares Purchased Total Consi Total Consideration
+Shares I Purchased Total Cons Average Price

-Number % Amount % Average Price Per Share
+Number % Amount % Per Share

-% \$ % \$
+Existing stockholders % \$ % \$

-% \$ % \$
+New investors(1)

-% Number % Amount % \$ Number % Amount % % \$ %
+Total % \$ % \$

 (1) Before the underwriting discount and our expenses.

 If the underwriters' option to purchase additional shares is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to , % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to , or % of the aggregate number of shares of common stock outstanding after this offering.